The Definitive Guide to Flutter App Development

 From game-changing development velocity and performance boosts to cost savings and skills that transfer across platforms, Flutter is an incredibly compelling solution for any company investing in serious mobile, web, or desktop app development.

-With the framework's rapid adoption trajectory and backing from industry titans like Google, there's never been a better time to get skilled in Flutter and ride this game-changing wave.
+With the framework’s rapid adoption trajectory and backing from industry titans like Google, there has never been a better time to become skilled in Flutter and ride this game-changing wave.

 So what are you waiting for?
 Download the Flutter SDK, spin up a code editor, and build fantastic cross-platform apps today!
 The future is Flutter-powered.